 Capital delights beckon

-This morning, disembark and enjoy a city tour including the Cathedral of Christ the Saviour, the KGB building, the Kremlin Towers, and the Arbat.
+This morning, enjoy a city tour including the Cathedral of Christ the Saviour, the KGB building, the Kremlin Towers, and the Arbat.
 Plus, you'll have free time to explore iconic Red Square, a UNESCO World Heritage Site where colorful St. Basil's Cathedral and Lenin's Mausoleum beckon.
 On today’s tour, you’ll also visit Moscow’s Metro, which serves as a sort of art gallery, a public-works remnant from the 1950s.
-Enjoy an afternoon at leisure and dinner on your own, or perhaps join us on one or both of the following optional tours: visit the Victory Museum on Poklonnaya Hill or tour Moscow by night.
-This evening, you’ll admire even more views during an included Moscow by Night tour.
+Enjoy an included lunch and an afternoon at leisure.
+This evening, after dinner onboard, you’ll admire even more views during an included Moscow by Night tour.
 You’ll witness New Maidens' Convent, Victory Hill, and have several photo stops, including Red Square with its twinkling lights.

 Immerse yourself in the arts

-This morning, visit the Tretyakov Gallery — a fascinating introduction to Russian art and culture — with more than 100,000 works charting the development of Russian painting from the 10th to 20th centuries.
-This afternoon you’ll have an afternoon at leisure or enhance your tour with an optional tour to Izmailovo and see the Vodka Museum and the Vernisazh.
+This morning, disembark the ship and visit the Tretyakov Gallery — a fascinating introduction to Russian art and culture — with more than 100,000 works charting the development of Russian painting from the 10th to 20th centuries.
+After transferring to the hotel, you'll have an afternoon at leisure.
 Your Farewell Dinner will be in the hotel this evening.